jdrew3/jdrew3.github.io/projects/project_web2.md

 ## The COVID-19 Pandemic and the Sanders Campaign

-**Project description:** This interactive webmap a bivariate chloropleth map of the number of tweets per million people for two topics during mid-March 2020: COVID-19 and Senator Bernard Sanders.
+**Project description:** This interactive webmap is a bivariate choropleth of the number of tweets per million people for two topics during mid-March 2020: COVID-19 and Senator Bernard Sanders.
 The choice of the second topic was motivated by personal observation of my twitter timeline seeing a lot of people start bringing up the promises of the Sanders campaign whenever people were the discussing the current administration's handling of the pandemic.

 **Tools Used:** R, QGIS